- Shweta Raman

 This film and its campaign is a great example of how much a small team with a mid-size budget can accomplish, if their resources are used judiciously and wisely to strategize a deep and long lasting impact.
 It takes an exceptional film to capture imagination, and it takes an equally exceptional film and campaign team to make real world change.

-Thank You For The Rain inspired new climate friendly policies and projects in Kenya.
+Thank You For The Rain inspire new climate friendly policies and projects in Kenya.
 These changes emerged after sharing Kaisilu’s story on the global stage.

 CLIMATE RESILIENT COMMUNITIES